 As always, be sure to check with your doctor if you believe one of your issues may be caused by an underlying medical issue.

 1. Thinning Hair

 For both men and women, thinning hair is a normal part of aging.
 For women, declining estrogen levels can cause additional hair loss.
 Men typically start the process of hair loss with a receding hairline, but female hair loss tends to occur as a gradual thinning all over the scalp.
 It may not look like it from my photos, but I have this problem.
 The first thing doctors usually suggest is taking Biotin supplements.
 My dermatologist specifically recommended Viviscal hair growth supplements.
 If that doesn’t help enough, over-the-counter Rogaine Foam for Women can stimulate hair regrowth.
 It’s helped me a lot.
-To give the illusion of thicker hair, I use Root Pump Plus, which adds lift at my roots.
+To give the illusion of thicker hair, I condition with Pantene® Pro-V® Sheer Volume Foam Conditioner, which conditions my hair without adding weight.
 To conceal the problem, a friend recommended Toppik, which apparently contains hair fibers to make hair look thicker and fuller instantly.
 If you see a doctor about the issue, they may prescribe the drug Aldactone (Spironolactone), which helps stem hair loss by slowing androgen production.
 The prescription drug Finasteride (Propecia) may also be an option for post-menopausal women.

 2. Unwanted Facial Hair